EC-SmartphonePortal/styleguide/README.md

 The icons reside in a font library in this path:
 - \ui\fonts

 The library is composed by various files.
-The "summary" of all the information about each icon and associated class is the file `config.json`.
+The "summary" of all the information about each icon and associated classes is the file `config.json`.
 This file must always kept updated at each change of the library.

 In order to compose the library with a custom set of icons, the online freeware too Fontello is used: http://fontello.com/

-Steps necessary to perform to add a new icon or icons to the library:
+Steps necessary to add a new icon or icons to the library:

 - Double check if the icon needed isn't already available in the existing library.
 - If it isn't, proceed to http://fontello.com/